Fly Tying with Porcupine Quills ~ Part 1

 points and before and after color

 3) Select the size quill you will be using for the specific insect.
-If its a mayfly you might want a smallish sized quill or if its a Drake a medium sized one etc...
-The great thing about the North American Porcupine is that it has many different sized quills suitable for a myriad of different insects.
+If it's a mayfly, you might want a smallish quill; if it's a Drake, a medium-sized one, etc. The great thing about the North American Porcupine is that it has many different-sized quills suitable for a myriad of different insects.

 4) Use this recipe for dying your quills:

 I use an old coffee maker and pour 8 cups of water into the coffee maker or heat 8 cups of water on your stove top in a Pyrex vessel.
 Pour 2 tablespoons of distilled white vinegar in and heat to 140 degrees.
-Then take your liquid dye and mix 3 tablespoons of desired color.
+Then, take your liquid dye and mix 3 tablespoons of the desired color.
 Agitate the solution and stir well.
-Place the quills back into the large tea infuser and place it into the dye bath.
+Place the quills back into the large tea infuser, then into the dye bath.
 Agitate the infuser every two minutes.
 The longer you keep your quills in the bath the more saturated the color will become so use artistic license when it comes to your desired insect color of choice.
-After you get the color desired place the infuser immediately under cold water spigot.
+After you get the color desired, place the infuser immediately under the cold water spigot.
 This stop bath of cold water is an important step.
-After two minutes under the stop bath take your quills out of the infuser and let them dry on a paper towel thoroughly.
+After two minutes under the stop bath, take your quills out of the infuser and let them dry on a paper towel thoroughly.